Helena Aurora Range Camping

 These low, scattered ranges emerge from a mostly flat, wooded landscape and are ecologically and culturally significant.
 Because of their ancient isolation, most of the ranges in this area are home to rare, locally endemic species of flora and fauna.

 Camping & Day Trips

 The Wilderness Society WA organises group camping trips to the Range, usually over the Queens Birthday Long Weekend in late September every year, however we are unable to run this trip in 2018.

-You are invited to join us on one of these trips, or alternatively you can download our General Camping and Day Trip Guide to get out into the Range of your own accord, with your friends and family.
+You can however download our General Camping and Day Trip Guide to get out into the Range of your own accord, with your friends and family.
 It is a magical place.

 To express interest in attending out next trip place complete this form or email us for any queries at email@example.com

 (Please note we ask Camping Trip attendees to become a member of the Wilderness Society.
 We can assist with carpooling for those in need, where possible.)